FabricMC/fabric-meta/README.md

 ### /v2/versions/loader/:game_version/:loader_version/profile/json

-Returns the json file that should be used in the standard minecraft launcher
+Returns the JSON file that should be used in the standard Minecraft launcher.

 ### /v2/versions/loader/:game_version/:loader_version/profile/zip

 Downloads a zip file with the launcher's profile json, and the dummy jar.
-TO be extracted into .minecraft/versions
+To be extracted into .minecraft/versions

 ### /v2/versions/loader/:game_version/:loader_version/server/json

-Returns the json file in format of the launcher json, but with the server's main class.
+Returns the JSON file in format of the launcher JSON, but with the server's main class.

 # V1

 ### /v1/versions

-full database, includes all the data, warning large json
+Full database, includes all the data. **Warning**: large JSON.

 ### /v1/versions/game

-Lists all of the supported game versions
+Lists all of the supported game versions.

 ```json
 [